Geometric properties of slowly rotating black holes embedded in matter environments: Equations governing metric

-Here, $M_{\rm BH}$ corresponds to the mass of the central black hole, $M_{\rm Halo}$ represents the mass of the dark matter halo, and $a_{0}$ is the characteristic length scale of the dark matter distribution within the galaxy.
-Different halo configuration is represented as $(i,j)\equiv (Loga_0,Log M_{\rm Halo})$.
-These types of profiles have been extensively studied in the context of nonrotating configurations and EMRIs \cite{Cardoso:2022whc,Cardoso:2021wlq, Figueiredo:2023gas,Rahman:2023sof,Speeney:2024mas,Gliorio:2025cbh, Rahman:2025mip, Zi:2026zpw}.
-The primary reason behind this is the motivation that a DM distribution forms a spike near a BH \cite{Gondolo:1999ef, Sadeghian:2013laa}.
+These types of profiles have been extensively studied in the context of nonrotating configurations and EMRIs \cite{Cardoso:2022whc,Cardoso:2021wlq, Figueiredo:2023gas,Rahman:2023sof,Speeney:2024mas,Gliorio:2025cbh, Datta:2025ruh, Rahman:2025mip, Zi:2026zpw}.
+The primary reason behind this is the motivation that a halo distribution forms a spike near a BH \cite{Gondolo:1999ef, Sadeghian:2013laa}.
 Although the spike position changes in a relativistic configuration, we assume the density vanishes at the horizon.
 This provides a simplified and semi-analytically tractable model.
 We leave different configurations for future studies.